pymc-devs/pytensor/doc/dev_start_guide.rst

 .. code-block:: bash

-    git clone git@github.com:YOUR_GITHUB_LOGIN/Aesara.git
+    git clone git@github.com:YOUR_GITHUB_LOGIN/Pytensor.git

 For this URL to work, you must set your public SSH keys inside your `GitHub account setting <https://github.com/settings/ssh>`_.

 From your local repository, your fork on GitHub will be called "origin" by default.

-Next, create a remote entry for the original (i.e. upstream) Aesara repository with the following:
+Next, create a remote entry for the original (i.e. upstream) Pytensor repository with the following:

 .. code-block:: bash

-    git remote add upstream git://github.com/aesara-devs/aesara.git
+    git remote add upstream git://github.com/pymc-devs/pytensor.git

 .. note::

-    You can choose a name other than "upstream" to reference the official Aesara repository.
+    You can choose a name other than "upstream" to reference the official Pytensor repository.

 Setting up the your local development environment